privet-kitty/dufy/README.md

     * (ql:register-local-projects)
     * (ql:quickload :dufy)

-If you want to use ASDF directly without quicklisp, you should put the directory of dufy to an appropriate location (e.g. `~/common-lisp/dufy/`) and do `(asdf:load-system :dufy)`.
+If you want to load the ASDF system directly without quicklisp, you should put the directory of dufy to an appropriate location (e.g. `~/common-lisp/dufy/`) and do `(asdf:load-system :dufy)`.

+Note that the `master` branch always coincides with the latest stable release.
+The `develop` branch is usually where development happens.

 # Basic Usage
 ![Tree of Direct Converters](https://g.gravizo.com/source/converter_tree?https%3A%2F%2Fraw.githubusercontent.com%2Fprivet-kitty%2Fdufy%2Fdevelop%2FREADME.md)